JacquesCarette/Drasil/People/Jason/drasil-analysis/07-15-2026-References.md

 namedComplexRef :: (IsChunk r, HasRefAddress r, HasShortName r) => r -> Sentence -> RefInfo -> Sentence
 namedComplexRef r = Ref (ref r ^. uid)
 ```

+## Terminology Issue Summary

+1. `Reference` is closer to a "citation."
+However, a `Reference` is also used to hack in _external links_ and treated like a chunk at times.
+So, it's not really an encoding of a citation either.
+2. `Ref` is closer to a "cite" action (verb) than `Reference` is because it is a constructor of `Sentence` and citations are just inline markers.
+2. `Citation` is closer to a "reference," paired with a LaTeX-convention-inspired label.
+3. `BibRef`: mentioning "Ref" is unnecessary.
+Just `Bibliography` is enough.
+And the full name is preferred to avoid confusion with LaTeX `.bib` files.
+What we really care for generating is most often a list of "works cited," however.
+4. `HasFields` is really about gathering all pieces of "path information" for a user to track down and access a source.
+5. No real encoding/notion of a cross-reference nor external link.
+6. "Source" is not mentioned anywhere in our documentation.